jennifermarohasy.com/blog - The Politics and Environment Blog

 It is simply ridiculous that we are considering the massive financial and environmental expense of building more dams in South-east Queensland when we have done so little to develop the infrastructure to reuse the water we consume with such profligac…

-4. Comment from: Tom Marland
+4. Tom Marland says

 I don’t think the current state government is particularly concerned with the ‘actual’ amounts of water the proposed dam projects will produce.
 As long as the figures look good on glossy paper and ‘appear’ to be a solution to a very serious problem.
 Unfortunately, for Queensland the current administartion will be long gone before the consequences of their ineptitude hits home.